-North Bay (Case Inlet): All state-owned tidelands north of the power transmission lines and those extending 1,900 feet south of the power transmission lines along the eastern shore are open for harvest of clams, mussels, and oysters March 1 through April 30 and September 1 through September 30 only.
+North Bay (Case Inlet): All state-owned tidelands north of the power transmission lines and those extending 1,900 feet south of the power lines along the eastern shore are open for harvest of clams, mussels, and oysters March 1 through April 30 and September 1 through September 30 only.

 Harvest is prohibited from one hour after official sunset until one hour before official sunrise.
 (See Beach Map)